When the abuse of men is considered to be violence against women and girls

 I’d prefer to think that engagement, in the context of the DCA debate, would entail a two-way symbiotic relationship between men and women, with each group listening to/asking questions – and then committing to help one another.

-On the contrary, the typical model of feminist interaction when people dare mention issues that might be perceived to detrimentally affect them, is to tell men (and female MRA) to STFU and stop being whiny man-babies (or so-called ‘pick-me’s).
+On the contrary, the typical model of feminist interaction when people dare mention issues that might be perceived to detrimentally affect them, is to tell men (and their female supporters) to STFU and stop being whiny man-babies or ‘‘pick-me’s’.
+This latter term is a derogatory label that feminists apply to women who are sympathetic towards men’s rights issues.

 The following posts discuss and provide examples as to how feminists typically engage with men in the real world: